GivaDogaBone/Spring-Boot-For-Apache-Kafka-Hazelcast-Jet-Template/README.md

 # Spring-Boot-For-Apache-Kafka-Hazelcast-Template
-Spring Boot For Apache, Kafka and Hazelcast Template
+Spring Boot For Apache Kafka and Hazelcast Template